vinishshrest/vinishshrest.github.io/_publications/2019-paper-title-number-1.md

 ---
-title: "- Cigarette Prices and Driving Fatalities Among Youths "
+title: "Cigarette Prices and Driving Fatalities Among Youths "
 collection: publications
 permalink: /publication/2019-paper-title-number-1
 #excerpt: 'This paper is about menstrual stigma.
 The study design uses RCT in Nepal.'